Relativistic reflection within an extended hot plasma geometry: Modeling reflection from axisymmetric sources

 \subsection{Disk irradiation by a ring source}

 A ring source can be modeled as a combination of multiple off-axis point sources at different azimuthal angles.
-Due to azimuthal symmetry, each of these sources will produce the same irradiating flux on the disk, such that the irradiation profile, that is, the radial-dependent incident flux on the accretion disk, can be derived by simulating a single off-axis point source and then integrating the resulting flux distribution on the accretion disk over the azimuthal coordinate \citep[see also][]{wilkins2012}.
+Due to the azimuthal symmetry, each of these sources will produce the same irradiating flux on the disk, such that the irradiation profile (i.e., the radial-dependent incident flux on the accretion disk) can be derived by simulating a single off-axis point source and then integrating the resulting flux distribution on the accretion disk over the azimuthal coordinate \citep[see also][]{wilkins2012}.

-We perform simulations for different values of spin, $a$, height, $h$, and source radius, \ringradius, at a fixed azimuthal angle $\phi = 0$.
-From these simulations, we derive the specific photon flux, $\fluxspecific(\diskradius, \phi, \Esource)$, incident on a disk element at radius \diskradius and azimuth $\phi$ of width $\dif \diskradius$ and $\dif \phi$, and having energy $\Esource$ in the source rest frame.
+We performed a set of simulations for different values of spin, $a$, height, $h$, and source radius, \ringradius, at a fixed azimuthal angle $\phi = 0$.
+From these simulations, we derived the specific photon flux, $\fluxspecific(\diskradius, \phi, \Esource)$, incident on a disk element at radius, \diskradius, and azimuth, $\phi$, of width, $\dif \diskradius$ and $\dif \phi$, and an energy, $\Esource$, in the source rest frame.
 The flux is proportional to the number of photons incident on a given disk area divided by this area.
-Following \citet{dauser2013}, for each disk annulus we determine the irradiating flux at energy $\Edisk = g \Esource$ (Eq.~\ref{eq:energy_shift}) in the frame of rest of the disk by integrating over the azimuth and radius,
+Following \citet{dauser2013}, for each disk annulus, we determined the irradiating flux at energy $\Edisk = g \Esource$ (Eq.~\ref{eq:energy_shift}) in the frame of rest of the disk by integrating over the azimuth and radius,